 Step 5: Follow Through

-Budgeting becomes super easy once you get in the groove.
-But you can’t set it and forget it.
+Budgeting becomes super easy once you get in the groove, but you can’t set it and forget it.
 You should review your budget monthly to monitor your expenses and spending and adjust accordingly.
 Review checking and savings account statements for any irregularities even if you set bills to autopay.

-Remember to adjust your budget as your spending changes.
-But even if your income increases, try to prioritize saving the extra money.
+Even if your income increases, try to prioritize saving the extra money.
 That will help you avoid lifestyle inflation, which happens when your spending increases as your income rises.

 The thrill of being debt-free or finally having enough money to travel might even inspire you to seek out other financial opportunities or advice.
 For example, if you’re looking for professional help, set up a consultation with a certified financial planner who can assist you with long-term goals like retirement and savings plans.